Chalarangelo/30-seconds-of-code/snippets/fibonacci.md

 ### fibonacci

-Generates a list containing the Fibonacci sequence up to the nth term.
+Generates list containing Fibonacci sequence up to nth term.

 Starting with 0 and 1, adds the sum of the last two numbers of the list to the end of the list using ```list.append()``` until the length of the list reaches n.
 If the given nth value is 0 or less, the method will just return a list containing 0.